Shaun Maloney: Coaching career

 Celtic appointed Maloney to a coaching role with their under-20 development squad in August 2017.
 Maloney was added to the coaching staff of the Belgium national team in September 2018.
 Later that month, he left Celtic to take the position with Belgium on a full-time basis.
 Maloney worked for Belgium during the delayed UEFA Euro 2020 tournament, in which they lost to, eventual winners, Italy in the quarter-finals.

 Hibernian

 Maloney was appointed manager of Scottish club Hibernian in December 2021.
 They won his first two matches as manager, but a run of one win in 13 league games meant that they dropped into the bottom half of the 2021–22 Scottish Premiership when it split after 33 games.
 Maloney was sacked by Hibs on 19 April 2022, a few days after they had been beaten 2–1 in a Scottish Cup semi-final by Edinburgh derby rivals Hearts.

 During May 2022 Dundee entered discussions with Maloney with a view to him becoming their manager, but they failed to reach an agreement.

 Wigan Athletic

 Maloney returned to Wigan Athletic on 28 January 2023 as manager.

+On 2 March 2025, having managed to keep the club in the third tier despite an eight-point deduction, Maloney was sacked following a 2–1 home defeat to Reading.
+This left the club sitting in fifteenth position, just six points above the relegation zone.

+Celtic coach

+Maloney returned to Celtic in June 2025 as their player pathway manager.
+After first team manager Brendan Rodgers left the club in October 2025, Maloney was made assistant manager on an interim basis.